k1bs/test-your-might/proposal/proposal.md

 #### Phase -2

-- Bar gravity can be frozen in place by pressing additional key.
+- ~~Bar gravity can be frozen in place by pressing additional key.~~ Achieved 10/8/2017
-- Fullness of bar is measured.
+- ~~Fullness of bar is measured.~~ Achieved 10/8/2017
-- Score is calculated based on how the full the bar is.
+- ~~Score is calculated based on how the full the bar is.~~ Achieved 10/8/2017
-- Implement Player constructor function.
+- ~~Implement Player constructor function.~~ Achieved 10/8/2017

 #### Phase -1

+- Visual interaction if line is reached. (breaking the board)
+- Score is stored til next round.
 - Generate new level.
-- Score is stored til next round.
 - Line to make is increased every level.
-- Visual interaction if line is reached. (breaking the board)

 #### Phase 0